-Additional Subjects: Additional subjects in the Junior High curriculum include the aesthetic subjects (Music, Theatre Arts and Physical Education), French and Spanish as foreign languages, Religious Education and Guidance.
+Additional Subjects: Additional subjects in the Junior High curriculum include the aesthetic subjects (Music and Physical Education), French and Spanish as foreign languages and Religious Education and Guidance.
+Research and Presentation is taught at second form and Business Basics is taught at third form.

 Career Education: This is not taught as an additional subject but is infused into the Guidance subject content to give meaning to learning.
 Career education focuses on Awareness, Exploration and Preparation.
-It draws heavily on the creativity and ingenuity to produce students who are flexible, multi-skilled, and creative and who are able to accept change without much stress.
+It draws heavily on the creativity and ingenuity to produce students who . are flexible, multi-skilled, and creative and who are able to accept change without much stress.